 MSc in Psychotherapy and Counselling

-Experience in Anxiety, low self-esteem, Bereavement, Career coaching, Depression, Eating disorders, generalised anxiety disorder, Health related issues, Leadership coaching, Loss, Relationships, Self-esteem, Sexuality, Stress, Women's issues, Work-related issues.
+Experience in Loss and grief work, Anxiety, Low self-esteem, Bereavement, Career coaching, Depression, Eating disorders, Couples Counselling, Health related issues, Leadership coaching, Loss, Relationships, Self-esteem, Sexuality, Stress, Women's issues, Work-related issues.

 Accredited register membership